Xinglab/IRIS-long/README.md

 ### Data visualization and analysis

-This sub-command is required to be run before "CAR-T target prediction" / "TCR target prediction" step.
+This sub-command is required to be run before "CAR-T target prediction" or "TCR target prediction" step.

 The command based on the results generated from previous step, and it will generate a bash file `Template_to_generate_figures.sh` as the output.
 The bar-graph figures for both isoform proportion and isoform abundance (CPM) in a gene, as well as the transcript structure figure would be generated when interested `Ensembl_Gene_ID`, `Gene_Symbol` and `Ensembl_Transcript_ID` are specified.

 Our script can be run as follows: